Frequently Asked Questions

 - Do I need to bring my letters of support with me to my CTMS visit?

 Yes, the sooner you submit your letters of support, the faster we’ll be able to review your case.
 Templates are included in your welcome packet.
 Your providers can reach out to us if they need assistance writing letters.

 - I don’t have two mental health providers.
 How will I get my second mental health letter of support?

 - Do I need to stay in New York City for four weeks?

-We require our patients to stay within an hour and a half driving distance from Mount Sinai for.
+We require our patients to stay within an hour and a half driving distance from Mount Sinai for surgical procedures.
 Our surgeons want to see you after the procedure to make sure you are healing well.
 You can look in northern New Jersey, Long Island, Westchester and all five boroughs for hotels, Airbnb rentals, or other living situations.

 - I don’t have a friend or family member who can stay with me for a whole month.
 What should I do?